 Richard has experience of the corporate shared services sector where, as Chief Operating Officer, he led a large business services centre providing finance and HR services to a government department and its associated operating functions.
 Richard is a Fellow of the Chartered Institute of Management Accountants, an Associate of the Institute of Chartered Secretaries and Administrators and an Associate Member of the Institute of Mechanical Engineers.
 Richard is a keen volunteer for The Scout Association and spends any spare time he has left restoring his classic mini cars.

-David joined St. James’s Place in 1992 and was appointed to the Board in 2007 as Managing Director with responsibility for investments and International businesses.
-He retired from his full time role at the end of February 2019, and stepped down from the Board, but he remains non-executive Chairman of the Investment Committee and oversees the development of the Group's fund range.
+David joined St. James’s Place in 1992 and was appointed to the Board in 2007 as Managing Director with responsibility for Investments and International businesses.
+He retired from his full time role at the end of February 2019, and stepped down from the Board, but he remains non-executive Chairman of the Investment Committee.

-David is a non-executive Director of The Henderson Smaller Companies Investment Trust plc.
-He is a graduate of City University, London and a Fellow of the Institute and Faculty of Actuaries.
+David is a non-executive Chairman of Polar Capital Holdings and Senior Independent Director of The Henderson Smaller Companies Investment Trust plc.
+He is a graduate of City, University of London and a Fellow of the Institute and Faculty of Actuaries.

 David was a Trustee of the St. James’s Place Charitable Foundation from 2007 to 2019.

 Clive is a business psychologist and commercially trained mediator who pioneered a national scheme to increase social mobility and employability among young males from disadvantaged backgrounds, Bridge Builders Mentoring Scheme.
 As founder of the Globis Mediation Group, Clive specialises in resolving complex one to one, team, organisational and collective disputes.